datadotworld/dwapi-spec/docs/quickstart.md

 ## Next steps

 1. Take some time to read the "Conventions" section below and to explore more endpoints and their documentation.
-2. Check out existing [integrations](https://data.world/integrations) and to see if an integration for your favorite tools already exist, and skip using this API altogether. *Pro tip:* come back often as we are constantly implementing new integrations.
+2. Check out existing [integrations](https://data.world/integrations) to see if an integration for your favorite tools already exists, and skip using this API altogether. *Pro tip:* come back often as we are constantly implementing new integrations.
 3. Learn how easily you can generate #docTextSection:8NpYGToZm2LsA9A9J for the language of your choice.
 4. Browse all endpoints and use the **Try it out** feature to interact with them in your browser.
 5. Let us know what cool things you create and make sure to reach out if you need support.
 We are at <help@data.world> and would love to hear from you!